 After the completion of The Small House at Allington, Trollope’s growing interest in wider political and cultural issues led to his role in establishing the Fortnightly Review in 1865.
 It was to be a platform for debate which would be free from the control of political parties or partisan editors, giving every contributor the opportunity to ‘say what he really thinks and really feels’.
-One of Trollope’s early pieces for the Fortnightly reflects on the tension between the cultural conservatism and progressive liberalism that seemed to him characteristic of British thought:

-In almost every bosom there sits a parliament in which a conservative party is ever combating to maintain things old, while the liberal side of the house is striving to build things new.
-In this parliament, as in the other, the liberal side is always conquering, but its adversary is never conquered.

-This unending conflict ran through Trollope’s thinking on the social questions of the day, and it creates the ambiguities, inherent in what Lynette Felber has analysed as ‘the contradictions in Victorian public discourse about liberalism’, which shape The Small House at Allington.
-Trollope knew that the wish to preserve ‘things old’ could lead to paralysis, and that the force of reason lay with movements for reform in the lives of individuals, communities and institutions.
-His own work as a public servant had brought about hard-won change in the Post Office, and the comic account of the cross-grained resistance of Mrs Crump, the local post-mistress, to the work of the visiting inspector is based on his own painful experiences of obstruction:
+One of Trollope’s early pieces for the Fortnightly reflects on the tension between the cultural conservatism and progressive liberalism that seemed to him characteristic of British thought: ‘In almost every bosom there sits a parliament in which a conservative party is ever combating to maintain things old, while the liberal side of the house is striving to build things new.
+In this parliament, as in the other, the liberal side is always conquering, but its adversary is never conquered.’
+This unending conflict ran through Trollope’s thinking on the social questions of the day, and it creates the ambiguities inherent in what Lynette Felber has analysed as ‘the contradictions in Victorian public discourse about liberalism’, which shape The Small House at Allington.
+Trollope knew that the wish to preserve ‘things old’ could lead to paralysis, and that the force of reason lay with movements for reform in the lives of individuals, communities, and institutions.
+His own work as a public servant had brought about hard-won change in the Post Office, and the comic account of the cross-grained resistance of Mrs Crump, the local postmistress, to the work of the visiting inspector is based on his own painful experiences of obstruction:

-‘"That’s a bitter old lady," said the inspector to the man who was driving him.
-"Yes, sir; they all says the same about she.
-There ain’t none of ‘em get much change out of Mrs. Crump"‘.
+‘That’s a bitter old lady," said the inspector to the man who was driving him.

+‘Yes, sir; they all says the same about she.
+There ain’t none of ’em get much change out of Mrs. Crump’ (p.
+000).

 Yet Trollope approves of Mrs Crump, with her refusal to be intimidated by officials ‘down from Lun’on’, and her staunch affection for Lily.
 Change is necessary, but it often sweeps away what warms and sustains our lives.
 Trollope could never conquer his sympathy for those obstinate characters whose first loyalties stand firm.
-Lily is seen to be damagingly mistaken in her fidelity to the unworthy Crosbie - but ‘love does not follow worth, and is not given to excellence;—nor is it destroyed by ill-usage, nor killed by blows and mutilation’ (p.
+Lily is seen to be damagingly mistaken in her fidelity to the unworthy Crosbie, but ‘Love does not follow worth, and is not given to excellence;—nor is it destroyed by ill-usage, nor killed by blows and mutilation’ (p.
 000).
 Finally, Trollope is on her side.